 Your fork is waiting.

-- 1 tbs olive oil
+- 1 tablespoon extra virgin olive oil

-- 12 c Swiss chard roughly chopped
+- 12 cup Swiss chard (roughly chopped)

 - 1 pinch sea salt

-- 2 cloves garlic grated
+- 2 cloves garlic (grated)

-- 1/2 tsp red chili flakes optional
+- ½ teaspoon red chili flakes (optional)

-- 1 tbs lemon juice
+- 1 tablespoon lemon juice

-Pre-heat a saute pan on medium high heat then add olive oil.
+- Pre-heat a sauté pan on medium high heat then add olive oil.

-Add garlic and chili flakes and saute additional 30 seconds.
+- Add garlic and chili flakes and sauté additional 30 seconds.

-Remove from heat and toss with lemon juice just before serving.
+- Remove from heat and toss with lemon juice just before serving.